Note

 After a restart of the extGUI4LMS web application, results will be available in Currently Playing / Selected Track > More > LMS Musly.

-Note: use the --start-paused option if you only want LMS Musly functionality in extGUI4LMS without it modifying the playlist.
+option if you only want LMS Musly functionality in extGUI4LMS without it modifying the playlist.

 FAQ

-The music analysis crashes with a 7716 Illegal instruction (core dumped) error.
-Why?
+- The music analysis crashes with a

-Your CPU doesn't support certain instructions (AVX, SSE4), either because it is very old (<2008 (SSE) / < 2011 (AVX) ), or low-end (some Atoms / Celerons / Pentiums).
+error.
+Why? - Your CPU doesn't support certain instructions (AVX, SSE4), either because it is very old (<2008 (SSE) / < 2011 (AVX) ), or low-end (some Atoms / Celerons / Pentiums).
 Use the non-AVX version of libmusly.

-Is it possible to run the analysis on a different machine then the one used to run the application afterwards?
+- Is it possible to run the analysis on a different machine then the one used to run the application afterwards?

-Yes, if the paths to the music files are identical (or the --replace-path option is used), simply copy the lmsmusly.db file to the target.
+- Yes, if the paths to the music files are identical (or the

-Is it possible to change the paths to the music files after the analysis?
+file to the target. - Is it possible to change the paths to the music files after the analysis?

-Yes, lmsmusly.db is a sqlite3 database, so it can be processed with SQL easily.
+is a sqlite3 database, so it can be processed with SQL easily. - Is it possible to steer the dynamic mode?

-The selection of the next tracks is always based on the first in the playlist (unless --seedtrack-index is used), so moving a different track to the first position will change the next results.
+is used), so moving a different track to the first position will change the next results.
 Note, however, that a seed track will not be used more than once during one session (to avoid loops).

 API

-If the application is running in dynamic mode with --webui, the following commands are available:
+If the application is running in dynamic mode with --webui

-http://host:8080/api?cmd=lm-getstatsreturns statistics (as JSON)
+http://host:8080/api?cmd=lm-getstats | returns statistics (as JSON) |

-http://host:8080/api?cmd=lm-getsimilar&path=/data/music/song.mp3&numres=10returns the numres most similar tracks (as JSON)
+http://host:8080/api?cmd=lm-getsimilar&path=/data/music/song.mp3&numres=10 | returns the numres most similar tracks (as JSON) |

 License